Together for social and economic rights

 Our Housing Rights team, including 57 motivated Housing Rights Committee volunteers, worked in strategic ways this past year for better local housing conditions for tenants.

-- We distributed 750 housing rights pamphlets in 11 languages, giving basic information on tenants’ rights and responsibilities, and inviting people to contact us if they needed help.
+- We distributed over 2,000 tenants’ rights pamphlets in 11 languages, giving basic information on tenants’ rights and responsibilities, and inviting people to contact us if they needed help.

-- We informed 135 neighbourhood residents on their rights though our tenants’ rights workshops.
+- We informed neighbourhood residents on their rights by providing our tenants’ rights workshops in 6 locations in our neighbourhood.

 Discover more at: genese.qc.ca/pg/housing-rights